nubank/morse/README.md

 `git clone` this repo

-add an alias to your deps.edn:
+add an alias to (your existing project's) deps.edn:

 ``` clj
 {:deps {}